ramshankerji/dsc/README.md

 3. Change the high level configuration parameters in both script.
 4. Run the GenerateRootCA.py 1st.
 5. Than run the GenerateBinarySigner.py
+6. Change the relevant lines in SignBinary.bat and than run it in command prompt

 # Contribute
 Only small contributions / corrections welcome.